vfpadovani/R_Coursera_M3_Course-Project-/README.md

 # Getting & Cleaning Data Course Project

-Getting and Cleaning Data Course Project - R for data science - Coursera
+Getting and Cleaning Data Course Project - Coursera

-'run_analysis.R' script does the following:
+The 'run_analysis.R' script:

 1 - Load used packages;
 2 - Verify then download and unzip data in selected working directory;